ice-wm/man/icewm-session.md

 icewm-session is an implementation of X.Org session manager and can be run from X11 session setup.
-It runs **icewm** as default window manager and handles the startup and lifecycle control of the WM and all related support applications.
+It runs **icewm** as default window manager and handles the startup and life cycle control of the WM and all related support applications.

 # OPTIONS